 Go wild in the clubs, chill out on the beaches, or explore historic sites and breath-taking scenery.

-The largest of the Balearic Islands offers buzzing beach resorts, wild nightlife, beautiful countryside and fine dining.
+The largest Balearic island offers buzzing beach resorts, wild nightlife and beautiful countryside.

 Home to cultured cosmopolitan cities, such as Madrid and Barcelona, as well as mountainous terrain and pristine coastlines, Spain is the ultimate destination for families, couples, solo explorers and groups alike.
 Let's not forget Spain's stunning islands such as the Balearic and Canary Islands, which has hundreds of hours of sunshine a year, electric nightlife and sandy beaches.
 Read more on Majorca holidays and Canary Island getaways if this sounds like your sort of summer holiday.